Tensai-Kun13/Rubiks-Guides/beginners-method/03_first_layer.md

 ---

-## 🕺 Meet the “Sexy Move” and Friends
+## 🕺 Meet the “Super Move” and Friends

 There's a special dance that helps white corners move to the bottom.
-It's called the **Sexy Move**, and it goes like this:
+It's called the **Super Move**, and it goes like this:

 **⬆️ R ⬅️ U ⬇️ R' ➡️ U'**

 It might sound silly, but it works like magic!

-And there’s also a partner move called the **Left Sexy Move**:
+And there’s also a partner move called the **Left Super Move**:

 **⬆️ L' ➡️ U' ⬇️ L ⬅️ U**